socrata/dev.socrata.com/docs/endpoints.md

 ## Locating the API endpoint for a dataset

-You can also find API endpoints, and links to detailed developer documentation for each dataset in a number of different places, depending on where you are:
+You can also find API endpoints, and links to detailed developer documentation for each dataset, in a number of different places, depending on where you are:

-- If you're viewing a dataset listing within the [Open Data Network](http://www.opendatanetwork.com), there will be a prominent "API" button that will take you directly to the API documentation for that dataset. {% include lb.html image='/img/odn_dataset.png' title='See this' %}
+- If you're viewing a dataset listing within the [Open Data Network](https://www.opendatanetwork.com), there will be a prominent "API" button that will take you directly to the API documentation for that dataset. {% include lb.html image='/img/odn_dataset.png' title='See this' %}
-- If you're viewing a dataset directly, there will be an "API Documentation" button under "Export" and then "SODA API". {% include lb.html image='/img/sidebar.gif' title='See this' %}
+- If you're viewing a dataset directly, there will be an "API Documentation" button under "Export" and then "SODA API". {% include lb.html image='/img/sidebar.png' title='See this' %}
 - If you're viewing a dataset in Data Lens, there will be an API button you can click to get the API endpoint and a link to API documentation. {% include lb.html image='/img/data_lens.png' title='See this' %}

 ## Endpoint Versioning

-SODA and SoQL are very flexible, and allow us to add functionality over time without needing to completely deprecate and replace our APIs.
+SODA and SoQL are very flexible and allow us to add functionality over time without needing to completely deprecate and replace our APIs.
 We can do so in several different ways:

 - By introducing new [SoQL functions](/docs/functions/) that provide new functionality.
 We could, for example, add a new function that allows you to filter or aggregate a dataset in a new way.
-- By adding new [datatypes](/docs/datatypes/) to represent new data, like a new datatype to for a new class of geospatial data.
+- By adding new [datatypes](/docs/datatypes/) to represent new data, like a new datatype for a new class of geospatial data.

 This allows us to introduce additional capabilities while still allowing you to issue the same kinds of queries in a backwards-compatible manner.
 We can extend SODA APIs without needing all developers to migrate their code to a new version.